atomind-ai/mlip-arena/.github/README.md

 </a>
 </div>

-Foundation machine learning interatomic potentials (MLIPs), trained on extensive databases containing millions of density functional theory (DFT) calculations, have revolutionized molecular and materials modeling, but existing benchmarks suffer from data leakage, limited transferability, and an over-reliance on error-based metrics tied to specific density functional theory (DFT) references.
+Foundation machine learning interatomic potentials (MLIPs), trained on extensive databases containing millions of density functional theory (DFT) calculations, have revolutionized molecular and materials modeling, but existing benchmarks suffer from data leakage, limited transferability, and an over-reliance on error-based metrics tied to specific DFT references.

 We introduce MLIP Arena, a unified benchmark platform for evaluating foundation MLIP performance beyond conventional error metrics.
 It focuses on revealing the physical soundness learned by MLIPs and assessing their utilitarian performance agnostic to underlying model architecture and training dataset.